Hours & Admission

 Living History House Tours

 Step back in time with our Living History Tours.
 See the Mark Twain House from an entirely different perspective when you join a costumed member of the family or staff for a behind-the-scenes look at life with Samuel Clemens.
 Each tour is one hour and 15 minutes long and includes opportunities not available on a regular house tour.
-These tours are currently offered on weekends only.
 Reservations are highly recommended.Buy Tickets

 Graveyard Shift Ghost Tours

 Ghostly tales and stories of spirits surround the Mark Twain House.
-Learn about the Victorians’ fascination with spiritualism – and find out why SyFy Channel’s popular paranormal series Ghost Hunters brought its investigative team to the house!
+Learn about the Victorians’ fascination with spiritualism – and find out why SyFy Channel’s popular paranormal series Ghost Hunters brought its investigative team to the house – three times!
 Ghost tours are offered seasonally and are available by reservation only.

 Get a CLUE Tours